7 Disney World Tips from a (Self-Proclaimed) Master Planner

 Because we stayed in a Disney hotel, we had early access to the parks every day — at least 30 minutes before the gates opened for everyone else.
 We’d use that time to head to one of the most popular rides, taking advantage of a shorter line.

-So instead, we bought Individual Lightning Lane Entry for one ride per day.
-Individual Lightning Lanes are a la carte and the prices vary.
+We also bought Individual Lightning Lane Entry for one ride per day.
+Individual Lightning Lanes are à la carte, and the prices vary.
 We paid anywhere from $14 to $22 per person, per ride.
 At most, we’d have two or three riders — one parent, plus one or two of my older kids, depending on who wanted to go.
-This kept the cost more tolerable and we figured that paying $66 for one exciting ride was worth gaining the extra time in our day.

 3. Budget your food appropriately